Multimodal Shannon Game with Images: Conclusion

-In this paper, we introduced the multimodal version of the Shannon Game and ran an experiment on human participants and we arrived at the following conclusions: \begin{itemize}[noitemsep] \item Presence of any visual information has a positive effect on the next word prediction confidence and accuracy. \item Out of all the configurations, the full image (\emph{original}), improved these quantities the most. \item There is a mixed effect of the image configuration and the word POS on these quantities. \item The effects of priming becomes more and more noticeable with growing context length. \end{itemize}
+In this paper, we introduced the multimodal version of the Shannon Game and ran an experiment on human participants and we arrived at the following conclusions: We observed that the presence of any visual information positively influenced the confidence and accuracy of next-word prediction, with the full image configuration yielding the most significant improvements.
+We noted a mixed effect of both image configuration and word part-of-speech (POS) on prediction confidence and accuracy, indicating the complexity of multimodal interaction.
+Additionally, we found that the impact of priming became increasingly evident with a longer contextual span.

-We also include a study performed on the GPT-2 language model and find that: \begin{itemize}[noitemsep] \item The GPT-2 model too benefits from the additional modality, though with much greater variation. \item The word POS also has an effect on the confidence and accuracy. \item The correlation on those two quantities between humans and GPT-2 is reduced with an additional modality. \end{itemize}
+Extending our study to the GPT-2 language model, we observed similar trends: GPT-2 benefitted from incorporating an additional modality, albeit with more variability.
+Word POS similarly influenced prediction confidence and accuracy in the GPT-2 model as in humans.
+Notably, the correlation of these metrics between human participants and GPT-2 decreased when an additional modality was introduced, suggesting differences in how humans and the model process inputs from the visual modality.